I feel space. Space between my hands, space beneath my chest, and space inside my head.

 Pink Pam noticed I hadn’t touched my food, but she didn’t say anything.
 This phantom person never showed up for breakfast, but I overheard one of the nurses say “Jenny” was suffering withdrawals, and needed more medication.

 Mike shook his head and looked over at me.

 “She’s having a hard time.
-She’s been here for two days.”
+She hasn’t seen her kids in 3 days.”

 I nodded at his remark and watched him reach for the remote to the TV.
 He didn’t seem to mind that I didn’t talk.
 Strangely enough, I felt some of my anxiety lessen as we sat there watching reruns of criminals getting caught and thrown into court.